bmagalhaes/ECO395M-Final-Project/Final_rmd.md

 a train-test split and repeated the step from 1 to K repetitions by running a loop.
-Our train set and test set were both subsets of our whole dataset except the observations from the state of Texas after 1993, which is what we wan't to predict.
-By doing it, we can measure how the model estimate the change of black male prisoners which is not affected by the policy implementaion.\`
+Our train set and test set were both subsets of our whole dataset except the observations from the state of Texas after 1993, which is what we want to predict.
+By doing it, we can measure how the model estimate the change of black male prisoners which is not affected by the policy implementation.\`

-When we calculate RMSE for the backward selection model, it turned out to be 408.57.
+When we calculate RMSE for the backward selection model, it turned out to be 408.46.

 ### RandomForest